 I had a nap for about two hours (couldn’t get up after just one) and then headed for the park which is a huge area close to downtown.

-I was looking for a nice coffee-house to while away the rest of the afternoon since it has begun to drizzle in the meantime but the French Café indicated on the map was nowhere to be found (which can also be because of my map reading skills).
+I was looking for a nice coffee-house to while away the rest of the afternoon due to more rain.
+Unfortunately I couldn’t find the French Café indicated on the map (which can also be because of my map reading skills).
 I ended in a soup bar, wanting to try the crossing the bridge noodles, a well-known dish of the Yunnan cuisine.
 I ended up ordering something totally different although with noodles.
-It was super spicy and instead of thin slices of pork I had a slab of beef in it that even with my advanced chop stick skills I couldn’t tackle.
+It was super spicy and instead of thin slices of pork I had a slab of beef in it.
+Even with my advanced chop stick skills I couldn’t tackle that.

 I call myself a seasoned China traveler but I totally forgot how to eat soup.
 Just slurping the soup gave me with spills on my pants and shirt.
 The mouth has to stay right over the soup bowl.
 There is no bringing the food to the mouth here, just plain bad table manners are asked for.
 It was the perfect start to my vacation, that evening I already washed my only pants in the sink.
 From here on it could only get better.
 Yours, Pollybert